What is Recurrent Neural Networks (RNN)?

 • Recurrent Connection: A key distinction of RNNs is the recurrent connection within the hidden layer.
 This connection allows the network to pass the hidden state information (the network’s memory) to the next time step.
 It’s like passing a baton in a relay race, carrying information about previous inputs forward

-RNNs are a type of neural network that has hidden states and allows past outputs to be used as inputs.
+RNNs are a type of neural network with hidden states and allow past outputs to be used as inputs.
 They usually go like this:

 RNN architecture can vary depending on the problem you’re trying to solve.
-From those with a single input and output to those with many (with variations between).
+It can range from those with a single input and output to those with many (with variations between).

-Below are some examples of RNN architectures that can help you better understand this.
+Below are some RNN architectures that can help you better understand this.

-• One To Many: A single input in a one-to-many network might result in numerous outputs.
-One too many networks are used in the production of music, for example.
+• One-to-Many: A single input in a one-to-many network might result in numerous outputs.
+One too many networks are used in music production, for example.

-• Many To One: In this scenario, a single output is produced by combining many inputs from distinct time steps.
-Sentiment analysis and emotion identification use such networks, in which the class label is determined by a sequence of words.
+• Many-to-one: A single output combines inputs from distinct time steps in this scenario.
+Sentiment analysis and emotion identification use such networks, in which a sequence of words determines the class label.

 The information in recurrent neural networks cycles through a loop to the middle hidden layer.